 Not far north of Seattle is the Boeing factory in Everett.
 It’s homegrown.
 It’s filled with local pride.
 It’s also the largest building in the world by volume.
-The Boeing Everett Factory and it’s worth a stop if you have a couple hours to spare.
+The Boeing Everett Factory is worth a stop if you have a couple hours to spare.
 If you’re an aviation fan, the appeal is obvious.
 Even if you don’t care much for planes, the tour is worth it for just how large the building is and to see how the assembly line for Boeing 747, 767, 777 and 787 works.
 It's just not something you see everyday.

 Also not far north of Seattle is a small waterfront town called Edmonds.
 If you are more for far flung adventures than flight history, visit Rick Steves’s Travel Center.
 If you don’t want to stop for long, pop in and peruse the travel literature, pick up a map or scout some travel gear.
 Or plan ahead and see who might be speaking.
 The Travel Center offers classes on specific locations as well as travel skills and strategies.
 Time it right and you might even catch Rick Steves himself.